tarampampam/describe-commit/README.md

 > the AI provider does not store your data (or stores it securely).
 >
 > The author of this tool is not responsible for any data leaks or security issues.

-## 🔥 Features list

-- Generates meaningful commit messages using AI
-- Supports different AI providers
-- Can generate short commit messages (subject line only)
-- Optionally includes emojis (🐛✨📝🚀✅♻️⬆️🔧🌐💡) in commit messages
-- Runs as a standalone binary (no external dependencies)
-- Available as a **Docker image**

 ## 🧩 Installation